 Preheat oven to 325 F. Line cupcake pans with paper wrappers and place a Thin Mint cookie in the bottom of each one.

-Combine oil, egg whites, water, and Creme de Menthe in a bowl, and blend in packaged cake mix.
-(Essentially you’re making a boxed mix but replacing 1/4 c of the water with mint liqueur.
-Follow the box’s recipe if it doesn’t match mine.)
+Combine butter, egg whites, water, and Creme de Menthe in a bowl, and blend in packaged cake mix.
 Beat for about 2 minutes, until well blended.
 Divide into cupcake liners, filling them about 2/3 full.

 Bake for time specified on box; mine took about 16-17 minutes.
 Cool completely on wire racks.